Exercise Status: All exercises complete and verified

 • How many words do you need to add before your classification works decently?

-Note that no heuristic-based classification will be perfect.
-The point of this exercise is to get you thinking about the different categories, and what the strengths / limitations of this kind of method are.
-In research, you should generally try not to reach for a tool more complicated than what you need!
+No heuristic-based classification will be perfect.
+The point of this exercise is to get you thinking about the different categories and the strengths / limitations of this kind of method.
+In research, try not to reach for a tool more complicated than what you need!

 CATEGORY_WORDS = {